karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ---
 title: "Keep your .NET platform images up to date using AWS ECR and Azure Pipelines"
 date: 2022-08-23T15:36:41+02:00
-tags: ["aws", "dotnet", "devops", "ecr", "containers"]
+tags: ["aws", "dotnet", "devops", "ecr", "containers", "docker"]
-description: "When talking about containers security on the enterprise one of the best practices is to use your own platform images, those platform images will become the base for your company applications.
-In this post I'm going to show you an opinionated implementation of how to automate the creation and update of your own .NET platform images."
+description: "When talking about containers security on the enterprise one of the best practices is to use your own platform images, those platform images are the base for your company applications.
+In this post I'm going to show you an opinionated implementation of how to automate the creation and update of your own .NET platform images using Azure Pipelines."
 draft: true
 ---

-> **Just show me the code**
+> **Just show me the code!**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/keep-your-platform-images-updated-when-using-aws-ecr-and-azure-pipelines).

 In this post I'm going to show you an opinionated implementation of how to automate the creation and update your own .NET platform images.

-This implementation is going to be built to work solely with **AWS Elastic Container Registry** (AWS ECR) as image registry, **Azure Repos** as VCS (Version Control Sofware) and **Azure Pipelines** as a runner to execute the creation/update of the platform images.
+This implementation is going to be built to work solely with **AWS Elastic Container Registry** (AWS ECR) as image registry, **Azure Repos** as VCS (Version Control Sofware) and **Azure Pipelines** as a runner to execute the process of creation and update of your own platform images.

 But first, let's talk a little bit about what's a platform image.

 # **1. What's a platform image?**

-When talking about containers security on the enterprise one of the best practices is to use your own platform images, those platform images will be the base for your company applications.
+When talking about containers security on the enterprise one of the best practices is to use your own platform images, those platform images are the base for your company applications.

 ![platform-images-diagram](/img/platform-images.png)

-The point of having and using a platform image instead of a base image is to ensure that the resulting containers are hardened according to any corporate policies before being deployed to production.
+The point of having a platform image instead of directly using a base image is to ensure that the resulting containers are hardened according to any corporate policies before being deployed to production.
-Also if your enterprise applications need some kind of software baked into the image to run properly, it is far better to install it on the platform image, instead of having to install it in each and every one of the application images.
+Also if your enterprise applications need some kind of software baked into the images to run properly, it is far better to install it on the platform images, instead of having to install it in each and every one of the application images.

-When talking about dotnet, there are quite a few official docker images avalaible (https://hub.docker.com/_/microsoft-dotnet/), but we don't want to use those images directly on our enterprise applications, instead we want to use those official images from Microsoft as a base image to build a platform image that is going to be own by our company.
+When working with .NET, there are quite a few official base images availables (https://hub.docker.com/_/microsoft-dotnet/), but we don't want to use those images directly on our enterprise applications, instead we want to use those official images from Microsoft as a base image to build a platform image that is going to be own by our company.

-The Microsoft official dotnet images are not inherently bad and often include many security best practices, but a more secure way is to not rely solely on third party images, because you lose the ability to control scanning, patching, and hardening across your organization.
-The recommended way is using the official Microsoft images as the base for building any of your company platform images.
+The official Microsoft .NET images are not inherently bad and often include many security best practices, but a more secure way is to not rely solely on third party images, because you lose the ability to control scanning, patching, and hardening across your organization.
+The recommended way is using the official Microsoft images as the base for building everyone of your company platform images.

-# **2. Create and update a dotnet platform image**
+# **2. Create and update a .NET platform image**

 Create a new platform image is an easy task, but you also want to keep the image up to date.